Danishdbu/basic_python/README.md

 - **Tip**: Catch specific exceptions instead of a general `except`.
 - **Pitfall**: Overusing `try-except` can hide bugs; use it only for expected errors.

-### Quiz
-1. What is the purpose of the `finally` block?
-2. What exception is raised when dividing by zero?
+### Important Questions and Answers
+1. **What is an exception in Python?**
+   An exception is an error that occurs during program execution, which can be caught and handled.
-3. When is the `else` block executed in a `try-except` structure?
+2. **When is the `finally` block executed?**
+   The `finally` block always executes, regardless of whether an exception occurs or not.
+3. **Why is catching specific exceptions better than a general `except`?**
+   Specific exceptions (e.g., `ValueError`) allow precise error handling and avoid masking unexpected errors.

 ## 8. Modules & Packages
 ### Explanation